Minimal Ingredients for Reward Assignment from Expert Demonstrations: Experiments

-\paragraph{IRL + IQL} We first consider the Implicit Q-Learning (IQL) \citep{iql} algorithm as the downstream RL algorithm, which is also used by the original OTR method.
-We employ the IQL code provided by the official implementation of OTR \citep{ot_reward}.
-We adopt the hyperparameters of IQL recommended by the OTR authors and keep \emph{all of them} the same throughout the experiments, except for enabling state normalization for IQL training on \texttt{MuJoCo} and \texttt{Adroit} benchmarks, as we found that this common trick can improve performance in most cases, including the IQL oracle.
+\paragraph{Setup} We evaluate on D4RL \citep{d4rl}, covering \texttt{MuJoCo-v2}, \texttt{Adroit-v1}, and \texttt{Antmaze-v2}, for a total of 23 datasets.
+Following \citet{ot_reward}, for each dataset we first select a single expert trajectory as the highest-return trajectory in the original D4RL dataset, and then remove ground-truth rewards from all transitions to form an unlabeled offline dataset $\mathcal{D}_o$.
+This uses task reward only to choose a fixed demonstration; reward labeling and downstream training use no task reward.
+Each reward assignment method then produces proxy rewards for all transitions in $\mathcal{D}_o$, after which we train an offline RL policy.

+Similar to prior work \citep{dadashi2021pwil, ot_reward}, we post-process relabeled rewards, first with an exponential squashing function and then rescaling with the global dataset statistics.
+For OT and TemporalOT, we use the reported squashing parameters from \citet{ot_reward}; for our two minimalist rules, we use a single default squashing setting without tuning.
+We provide full details in Appendix~\ref{appx:offline_postprocessing}.

+\paragraph{IQL Learner} We first use Implicit Q-Learning \citep{iql} as the downstream learner, matching the pipeline widely considered in the related work \citep{liu2023clue, ot_reward, lyu2024seabo, bobrin2024align_intents, lyu2025crossdomain_ot}.
+We use the same codebase as \citet{ot_reward} and keep hyperparameters fixed across all reward assignment methods.
+The only implementation change is to enable state normalization for \texttt{MuJoCo} and \texttt{Adroit}, applied uniformly across all methods, including Oracle, which we found improves training stability and overall performance.
+Appendix~\ref{appx:hyperparam_offline} summarizes the full offline setup.

-Table \ref{tabel:iql_main} reports the D4RL normalized scores with standard deviations for the five reward functions for a total of 23 datasets.
-For each experiment, we run 10 random seeds.
-Instead of reporting the performance from the very last evaluation during the training process, we report the average performance over the last four evaluations to offset the fluctuation of evaluation results over timesteps \citep{offline_synthetic_pretraining}.
-A score is highlighted if it is larger than 95\% of the highest scores in that row, but the oracle and BC\footnote{BC performances are copied from Table 1 provided by \citet{corl_codebase}} performances are not highlighted for comparison.
-Appendix \ref{appx:hyperparam_offline} provides more details about the offline experiments setup.
+Table~\ref{tabel:iql_main} reports D4RL normalized scores with standard deviations over 10 seeds.
+We report the average over the last four evaluations rather than the final evaluation to reduce sensitivity to late training fluctuations \citep{offline_synthetic_pretraining}.
+We highlight scores that are within 95\% of the best in each row as a visual aid, excluding Oracle and BC, which are shown for reference\footnote{BC performances are copied from Table 1 provided by \citet{corl_codebase}}.

-Table \ref{tabel:iql_main} shows that \emph{the Segment-matching approach provides the overall best performance}.
-It is the only approach that is in the top 95\% for all three domains, and it also has the highest total score when adding the total scores of all three domains.
-Surprisingly, \emph{the exceedingly simple Min-Dist approach also does quite well.} It can obtain the best total score on the \texttt{Antmaze} domain and also surpass the original OT approach on the \texttt{MuJoCo} domain.
-In addition, the superior performance of TemporalOT and Seg-match approaches on the \texttt{MuJoCo} domain verifies the importance of temporal alignment, which is missing for the original OT approach.